giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

   --run-config=run_config.yaml --station-set=my_stations
 ```

-csf_sp will print the full sectionproperties table for each station, separated by a horizontal rule.
+csf_sp will print the full sectionproperties table for each station, separated by
+a horizontal rule.

 ### 7.2 Via Python API

-The same station list can be iterated programmatically using the `load_yaml` and `analyse` public API functions:
+The same station list can be iterated programmatically:

 ```python
 from csf.utils.csf_sp import load_yaml, analyse